 4. Increase your reach by using Facebook Advertising

 Today it’s estimated that the organic reach of a single point on Facebook is about 2%.
 That means that only 20 out of 1000 of your followers will likely see what you post.
 Then, if it gets likes or is shared, more than that will see it.
 So, with these stats in mind, you can increase your reach using Facebook PPC.

 So, you need to work out your target audience.
 And for real estate, it’s likely to be those who are facing big changes in their lives: the tree-changers, the ‘empty nesters’ and the growing families.
 Use Facebook to identify and target these people.

-5. Understand the phases your client goes through in order to buy
+5. Understand the sales funnel (the phases your client goes through on their buying journey)

 - Awareness - initial contact with you and/or your company.

 - Interest - the potential customer is thinking about selling/buying.

 - Consideration - actively looking for an agent